IbrahimBInAhmed-22/Distributed-Password-Retrieval-System/README.md

 1. **Install Dependencies**: Ensure that Python 3.x is installed, and required libraries (`Scapy`, `socket`, etc.) are available.

 2. **Set Up Server**: The server captures the WPA2 handshake and splits the password list.
 Once the handshake and list are prepared, the server will start distributing password chunks to connected clients.
+Import the hammm01-07.cap in the same location.

 3. **Run Clients**: Start the clients on different machines or on the same machine using different processes.
 Each client will receive a password chunk and start testing passwords locally.